The Star Spangled Banner (Whitney Houston recording): Influence on other artists

 Lady Gaga, in an exclusive interview with CNN-IBN, answered the question about her mention of Houston's name in her Grammy award acceptance speech in 2011 that "Whitney was my major vocal inspiration when I was young.
 We used to listen to her rendition of 'The Star Spangled Banner' over and over again.
 She has an angel in her throat, and I promised myself that the first time I win a Grammy that I would thank Whitney on TV.
 I did that last year too, but that was not on TV.
 So this year I had to thank her again."
+Gaga later performed Houston-inspired renditions of the anthem during Super Bowl 50 in 2016 and the inauguration of President Joe Biden in January 2021.